Polymer/polymer-linter/README.md

 # Polymer Linter

-Analyze your Polymer project for errors.
+A library for finding and reporting on suspicious patterns and errors in web projects.

 ## Usage

-The linter can be run in one of two ways: from the command line, or through our editor plugins.
+The Polymer Linter can be run from command line with the [Polymer CLI](https://github.com/Polymer/polymer-cli), or though IDE plugins, such as the [VS Code Plugin](https://github.com/Polymer/vscode-plugin).

 First though, it needs to be configured.
 Create a `polymer.json` file at the root of your project and ensure it has a "lint" field like so: